6 Important SaaS Retention Metrics To Watch For In 2021

 A health score looks at various interaction points between your customer and business, from the amount of tickets they submit, to the trends and patterns in usage.

 By discerning customer retention metrics as well as these various interaction points, you help success, support, and product teams be more responsive to a customer’s experience, making them more successful with your product.

 Taking close note of this can increase the various customer retention metrics we’ve looked at and drives product-led growth.

 As with all metrics, it’s important to note that no two health scores will be alike.

 Metrics come with context – and context changes from customer to customer.
 This is why a health score is so important, because it looks and trends and patterns instead of just assigning a static number.

 Before you start measuring things, always ask – what problem are we trying to solve by measuring this particular metric, and what strategies can we devise from them?

 Don’t let metrics become a way to flaunt that you’re doing great, but turn them into actionable items you can implement to increase customer retention.

 Likewise, adding context can allow you to understand how outcomes are tied to the metrics you are tracking.

-Want to learn more about how you can improve your SaaS customer retention metrics?
+Want to learn more about how you can improve your SaaS retention metrics?
 See a Userpilot walkthrough from an expert today.